cockroachdb/pebble/README.md

 * Transactions
 * Universal compaction style

-Pebble may silently corrupt data or behave incorrectly if used with a RocksDB database that uses a feature Pebble doesn't support.
+***WARNING***: Pebble may silently corrupt data or behave incorrectly if used with a RocksDB database that uses a feature Pebble doesn't support.
 Caveat emptor!

 ## Advantages